Important, please read first!

 This is an experimental build process, I cannot guarantee it will work for you and you should not use the following information on a live, working system unless you know what you are doing.

-These instructions work with LinuxMint 18.3 and other version may work, though version 19 as of now does not seem to have all of the software available.
-I am hoping that will change in time.
+These instructions work with LinuxMint 18.3, other version may work, though version 19 as of now does not seem to have all of the software available.
+I am hoping that will change in time (or I can find work arounds).

 Therefore I recommend you use a spare P.C. (or partition your H.D.D.) and install LinuxMint from scratch and then apply the following to that system before you decide to use it as your main system.

-Also please note that my build process implements PPA's and as such is slightly more insecure than a standard/vanilla install of Linux Mint or Ubuntu.
-I include these PPA's having satified myself that they seem as reliable and secure as can be expected under the circumstances.
+Also please note that my build process implements PPA's and as such is potentially slightly less secure than a standard/vanilla install of Linux Mint.
+I include these PPA's having satisfied myself that they seem as reliable and secure as can be expected under the circumstances.
 Proceed with your eyes open!

 Having said all that, it should all work as expected and be fine.
 Please enjoy...